Britain's Norrie into Eastbourne quarter-finals

 The top seed put in a fine serving performance to beat the American qualifier 6-4 6-2.

+The match was halted on Tuesday due to bad light but Dart came out strongly to clinch the deciding set and set up a last-16 meeting with Marta Kostyuk later on Wednesday.

+However, Katie Boulter fell to a battling 5-7 6-0 7-5 defeat by two-time Wimbledon champion Petra Kvitova.

-There are a number of Britons in action on Wednesday, while American great Serena Williams will take to the court in the women's doubles once again.
+There are a number of Britons in action on the fourth day at Eastbourne, while American great Serena Williams will take to the court in the women's doubles once again.

 Williams, a 23-time Grand Slam singles champion, and partner Ons Jabeur will play Shuko Aoyama and Chan Hao-ching from 16:50 BST.

-Katie Boulter will face two-time Grand Slam champion Petra Kvitova as she seeks to back up her second-round win over last year's Wimbledon finalist Karolina Pliskova.

-She is followed by Jodie Burrage, who stunned top seed and world number three Paula Badosa yesterday to set up a meeting with the in-form Beatriz Haddad Maia.
+She is followed by Jodie Burrage, who stunned top seed and world number four Paula Badosa yesterday to set up a meeting with the in-form Beatriz Haddad Maia.

-Wildcard Jack Draper then takes to court against world number four Diego Schwartzman and Ryan Peniston faces Pedro Martinez.
+Wildcard Jack Draper then takes to court against fourth seed Diego Schwartzman and Ryan Peniston faces Pedro Martinez.

-Harriet Dart will also complete her second-round match against 10th seed Jil Teichmann, which was halted due to bad light with the match at a set apiece.

 - Williams' return to tennis leaves Eastbourne starstruck